-The main idea to solve this shortcoming is to provide for different 3D applications the same universal paradigms to interact with a virtual scene.
-We use gestures to translate, scale or rotate objects or to move, fly or walk through a virtual environment.
+The main idea to solve this shortcoming is to provide universal paradigms to interact with a virtual scene, i.e., using the same techniques for each 3D application.
+Therefore, we use gestures to translate, scale, and rotate objects, or to move, fly, or walk through a virtual environment.
+These techniques are universal since they are applicable across different 3D applications.
 Moreover, individual strategies supported by each application can be used further on, e.g., by mouse- or keyboard-based interaction.
 We have implemented these navigational concepts by using gestures based on virtual hand techniques [6].
 Therefore, a one-to-one mapping in terms of translational and rotational mappings between the movements of the user's hand and the virtual scene is applied.
 Thus the user can start an arbitrary 3D application, activate gesture recognition and afterwards, the user can manipulate the scene by the combination of mouse, keyboard and gestures.
 Other concepts, such as virtual flying, walking etc. can be implemented, for instance, by virtual pointer approaches [6].

-4.2 Stereoscopic Facetop Interaction
+4.3 Stereoscopic Facetop Interaction